 In the recovery and disposal step the components which were tested successfully are prepared for reuse.
 The components are cleaned and packed for sale.
 Unfortunately the market for reused electronic components from consumer electronics is still very small.
 The B2C (Business-to-Consumer) environment for electronic components is a small market with a few shops for private hobbyists compared to the B2B (Business-to-Business) environment.
 Therefore the quality and reliability of reused electronic components has to be determined, which is challenging because of a small price per unit and a large diversity of electronic components.

 The concentration of valuable materials increases if the removed components with a high amount of the valuable material are removed from the PCBs and collected separately.
 A higher material concentration decreases the recovery costs.
 The recycling of metals like tantalum, which are mostly lost in today’s recycling chains, can be recycled profitably.
-The proportion of precious metal which ends up in the shredder can be recovered successfully.
+The proportion of precious metal which ends up in the shredder can be decreased.
 The process chain of the recovery and disposal step is shown in Figure 80.